Graduateshotline

 Career Options

 There are various career opportunities for a student pursuing a degree in liberal arts and sciences.
 It depends upon the subject one is studying or the area of focus.
 Choosing the right college, major, and career is one of the most important things a student can do in their life.
-However, one should not discount liberal arts colleges or arts degrees for the fear of poor career prospects.
-The number of careers open to those who study the liberal arts is myriad and the possibilities are endless.
-Given below are some career options that one can take up when pursuing humanities and liberal arts majors.
+However, one should not discount liberal arts colleges or arts degrees for fear of poor career prospects.
+The number of careers open to those who study the liberal arts is myriad, and the possibilities are endless.
+Below are some career options that one can take up when pursuing a humanities and liberal arts major.

 Liberal Arts Colleges: Scope, and Benefits

-Liberal Arts education aims at developing rational thought, vigorous critical thinking, analytical and problem-solving skills with a strong ethical foundation.
-Since the fields of study include diverse disciplines, education provides a healthy combination of concrete information in the shape of data and statistics, and theoretical knowledge in the field of ethics, psychology, and philosophy.
+Liberal Arts education aims at developing rational thought, vigorous critical thinking, and analytical and problem-solving skills with a strong ethical foundation.
+Since the fields of study include diverse disciplines, education provides a healthy combination of concrete information in the shape of data and statistics and theoretical knowledge in the fields of ethics, psychology, and philosophy.
 Thus, it hones one’s intellectual as well as practical skills.
-This prepares the students for a wide range of careers and enables them to dynamically respond to evolving scenarios in the spheres of industry, economy, and employment.
-For example, a Liberal Arts graduate in any subject can take up jobs in the fields of journalism, education, administration, and can even become an entrepreneur.
+This prepares the students for a wide range of careers and enables them to dynamically respond to evolving scenarios in industry, economy, and employment.
+For example, a Liberal Arts graduate in any subject can take up jobs in journalism, education, and administration and even become an entrepreneur.
 They can also get into fields of academic research or become social scientists.

 Listed below are some of the best Liberal Arts colleges in the United States of America:

-1. Williams College (Williamstown, MA): Williams College has been ranked as the best liberal arts college by US News in 2021 and is known for its quality coursework and a great teacher to student ratio.
-Founded in 1793 as a private college for men, it became coeducational in the year 1970.
-Students are provided with a very comprehensive curriculum when it comes to coursework with three major academic divisions, namely, languages and the arts, social sciences, and science and mathematics.
+1. Williams College (Williamstown, MA): Williams College has been consistently ranked as the best liberal arts college by US News and is known for its quality coursework and a great teacher-to-student ratio.
+Founded in 1793 as a private college for men, it became coeducational in 1970.
+Students are provided with a comprehensive curriculum with three major academic divisions: languages and the arts, social sciences, and science and mathematics.
 They also have a great cultural background that allows students to grow as individuals.

 2. Amherst College (Amherst, MA): Amherst College is a private, non-profit institution of higher learning that was established in the year 1821.
-It holds the 2nd position nationally as the best liberal arts college by US News, in 2021.
-It is an esteemed undergraduate institution known for more than 40 majors in liberal studies, and a student-to-faculty ratio of 7:1.
+It holds the 2nd position nationally as the best liberal arts college.
+It is an esteemed undergraduate institution known for more than 40 majors in liberal studies and a student-to-faculty ratio of 7:1.

-3. Swarthmore College (Swarthmore, PA): Founded in 1864, the college has been very successful with regards to its focus on the quality of education.
-They have some of the best faculty in the country and the learning experience at Swarthmore is commendable considering the diverse backgrounds students come from, allowing them to learn from each other and grow as individuals.
-It has been ranked 3 as the best liberal arts college by US News, in 2021.
+3. Swarthmore College (Swarthmore, PA): Founded in 1864, the college has been very successful in its focus on the quality of education.
+They have some of the best faculty in the country, and the learning experience at Swarthmore is commendable, considering the diverse backgrounds students come from, which allows them to learn from each other and grow as individuals.
+It has been ranked three as the best liberal arts college.

-4. Pomona College (Claremont, CA): Pomona college is one of the oldest private liberal arts colleges in the country and is known for its quality coursework.
+4. Pomona College (Claremont, CA): Pomona College is one of the oldest private liberal arts colleges in the country and is known for its quality coursework.
 They update their coursework to keep up with the latest changes and improve the quality of teaching at all times.
-It was established in the year 1887 and has a student-to-faculty ratio of 8:1, with more than 40 majors and research opportunities.
-It has been ranked 4 as the best liberal arts college by US News, in 2021.
+Established in 1887, it has a student-to-faculty ratio of 8:1, with more than 40 majors and research opportunities.
+It has been ranked fourth as the best liberal arts college.

 Other best liberal arts colleges include: